- Financial Term Glossary

 As you make regular payments, your loan balance goes down.
 The portion of each payment that goes toward interest gets smaller and smaller, while the portion that is applied to the outstanding balance gets bigger and bigger.

 Amortization is a snapshot of your loan progression from the first payment to the last.
-Loan amortization could inform your decision about whether to take a loan, and how to manage your payoff strategy.
+Loan amortization could inform your decision about whether to take a loan and how to manage your payoff strategy.

 Fun fact: Amortization is also an accounting method.
 A business can spread out the value of intangible assets (like a patent or trademark) over time using amortization.

 The amortization concept is the same for loans and for assets.
 It’s a way to show decreasing value over time.
 For a loan, the thing that’s decreasing is the amount you owe.
-For a business, the thing that’s decreasing is the value of the asset.
+For a business, the thing that’s decreasing is the value of an asset.

 Amortization FAQs